 I won’t sweat over animations.
 However, it seems like an essential feature to compete with another cool looking websites.
 The key is to use it moderately.

-3. What are the Risks of a Website Revamp?
+3. Risks of a Website Revamp

 There are a few risks associated with a website revamp.
 The most common risk is that the revamp will not live up to expectations.
 Some users may like it, some users may hate it.
 Consider the case of Maybank in 2013.